Academic Expectations and Program Requirements

 - An approved degree plan is on file with the Graduate and Professional School prior to commencing the first component of the examination.

 - At the end of the semester in which at least the first component of the exam is given, there are no more than 6 hours of coursework remaining on the degree plan (except 681, 684, 690, 691, 692, 693, 695, 697, 791, or other graduate courses specifically designated as S/U in the course catalog).
-The head of the student’s department, or Chair of the Interdisciplinary Degree Program (if applicable), has the authority to approve a waiver of this requirement.
+The head of the student’s academic unit has the authority to approve a waiver of this requirement.

 Preliminary Examination Grading